mtnieto/hf-2orgs/README.md

 Second machine:

 ```
-docker-compose up -d peer0.bank1.myapp.com
+docker-compose up -d peer0.hbo.myapp.com
 ```

 To check if the peers of the networks are seen between them it is necessary to execute the scritps.
-The scripts create a channel, join banks into the channel, install the chaincode in the peers, and instanciate the chaincode in one peer.
+The scripts create a channel, join peers into the channel, install the chaincode in the peers, and instanciate the chaincode in one peer.

 To run the scripts execute the following command:
 ```